Rodney Roloff, Senior Mortgage Advisor specializing in SBA 504 LOAN loans for California Written by Rodney Roloff

 Our commercial lending team works with California CDCs to outline what’s possible and help you decide if now is the right time.
 We’ll help you understand the process, connect you with the right CDC partner, and position your application for success.

 Your rent payments are building someone else’s equity.
-SBA 504 loans help you build your own instead.
+Call (510) 589-4096 to discuss SBA 504 financing or view all commercial financing programs.

 Frequently Asked Questions